5 Things a Pregnant Woman Never Wants to Hear

-What to Say or Do in Response: As the hand moves in, cover your belly and jokingly say, “The little one’s bossy already, he likes his personal space.”
+What to say or do in response: As the hand moves in, cover your belly and jokingly say, “The little one’s bossy already, and this baby likes personal space.”

-What to Say and Do in Response: You may gain some bits of useful advice from these war stories, but if the conversation gets too graphic, say in a mock grave voice, “You’ve seriously got to stop – I think my morning sickness is coming back.”
+What to say or do in response: You may gain some bits of useful advice from these war stories, but if the conversation gets too graphic, say in a mock grave voice, “You’ve got to stop, I think my morning sickness is coming back.”

-What to Say or Do in Response: Think of it this way – who wants a peewee baby?
-So proudly rub your tummy and say, “Nope, not twins.
+What to say or do in response: Proudly rub your tummy and say, “Nope, not twins.
 I’m just carrying the next linebacker for the New York Giants.”